MonashDataFluency/data-fluency-website/content/workshops/intro_to_hpc/_index.md

 #### General Information

-The workshop will be taught in a similar style to Data Carpentry workshops.
+**Format:**: The workshop will be taught in a similar style to Data Carpentry workshops.
 [Data Carpentry’s](http://www.datacarpentry.org/) mission is to trains researchers in the core data skills for efficient, shareable, and reproducible research practices.

 **Who:**: People who have prior command line experience is mandatory for this workshop and people who have access to Monash HPC systems and would like to know more about using it in an efficient and effective manner.